Physical Therapy, Doctor of

 -

 Early-assurance, freshman-entry: The early-assurance pathway is a six-year curriculum, including two summers.
-Students admitted receive a Bachelor of Science in Exercise Science - Physical Therapy (B.S.E.S.-P.T.) concentration after successfully completing the first four years of coursework, and the D.P.T. degree after completing the additional two post-baccalaureate years.
+Students admitted receive a Bachelor of Science in Exercise Science - Physical Therapy (B.S.E.S.-P.T.) concentration after successfully completing the first four years of coursework and the D.P.T. degree after completing the additional two post-baccalaureate years.

 -